 - Slow capillary refill time

-Two quick and easy ways to test if your cat is dehydrated are by using the skin at the scruff of the neck (Skin turgor test) and the mouth, specifically the gums above the canines (Capillary refill time test).
+While relaxing with your pets at home, there are two quick and easy ways to test if your cat is dehydrated.
+You can test your cats hydration by either using the skin at the scruff of the neck (Skin Turgor test) or the mouth gums above the canines (Capillary Refill Time test).

-Skin turgor test: Grab a generous amount of skin by the scruff of the neck and gently pull it upwards then let go.
+Grab a generous amount of skin at the scruff of the neck and gently pull it upwards then let go.
 If your cat is hydrated, the skin will spring back immediately after letting go.
 However, in a dehydrated cat, the skin will be slower to retract.
 The more dehydrated the cat is, the slower the skin will take to retract back to normal.

-Capillary refill time test: This helps you to test your cat’s blood circulation and if there may be dehydration, heart failure or shock.
+This helps you to test your cat’s blood circulation and if there may be dehydration, heart failure, or shock.
 Lift your cat’s upper lip and press your fingertip against the gum tissue.
 You will see a white mark when you remove the pressure on the gum then count how long it takes for the pink color to return on the gum tissue.
-In a healthy cat, it should take around 1 – 2 seconds to recover to pink.
+In a healthy cat, it should take around 1 – 2 seconds to return to pink.

-Dehydration is never a good situation to be in so the sooner you have your veterinarian check your cat, the better.
-If you have any questions, call your vet clinic and let them know what your cat’s symptoms are.
+Dehydration is never a good situation to be in so the sooner you have your veterinarian check your cat the better.
+The longer you wait, the worse your cats condition gets.
+If you are uncertain or have any questions call your vet clinic and let them know what your cat’s symptoms are.
 Don’t hesitate…react quickly!